Outstanding Balance on a Credit Card Calculator

 What is an outstanding balance on a credit card?

 The outstanding balance on a credit card is the total amount of money currently owed to the credit card issuer.
-This includes the original purchases, any accrued interest, late fees, and cash advances, minus any payments or credits applied.
-It represents the immediate debt that must be paid to bring the account to a zero balance, and it is the figure upon which new interest charges are typically calculated each billing cycle.
+This includes the original purchases, any accrued interest, and new charges, minus payments applied.
+It's the figure upon which new interest charges are typically calculated each billing cycle.

 How does credit card interest accrue?